Boeing dispute could give Lockheed Martin edge in race to supply Canadian jets

 "The longer this process plays out, the narrower the government's options become, and the prospects for a European jet become even dimmer," said one defense source, who declined to be identified given the sensitivity of the situation.

-A second defense source said Boeing now had little chance of winning the 88-plane contract and noted the Canadian air force had long sought an American jet so it could operate easily with the U.S. military.
+A second defense source said Boeing now had little chance of winning the 88-plane contract and noted Canada's air force had long sought an American jet so it could operate easily with the U.S. military.

 Neither source works for a company which might make a bid.

+Lockheed Martin said in a statement it was confident the F-35 was superior to older competitors.

 Boeing spokesman Scott Day described the Super Hornet as "the low-risk, low-cost approach" which could serve Canada's needs well into the future.

-Lockheed was not immediately available for comment.
+Canada is part of the nine-nation consortium that helped fund development of the F-35, which has been hit by years of delays and cost overruns.

-Trudeau initially opposed the F-35 on the grounds that it was too costly but the government has since softened its line.
+Trudeau initially opposed the F-35 on the grounds that it was too costly but Ottawa has since softened its line.
 Officials insist the competition will be open and say no company will be excluded.

-Yet in a clear swipe at Boeing, federal ministers on Tuesday spelled out that any bidder deemed to have harmed Canada's economy would be at a distinct disadvantage.
+Yet in a clear swipe at Boeing, federal ministers on Tuesday said any bidder deemed to have harmed Canada's economy would be at a distinct disadvantage.

 "Can Canada get away with this?
 The answer is probably ... when procurement for the military is involved, governments have wide latitude," U.S. trade expert Bill Perry said by email.

-Boeing, which has extensive aerospace operations in Canada, accuses Bombardier of imitating Airbus by trying to muscle into the U.S. market.
+Boeing accuses Bombardier of imitating Airbus by trying to muscle into the U.S. market.
 People familiar with Boeing say the strategic importance of defending its core passenger jet business outweighs the fighter dispute.

 Jerry Dias, president of the Unifor union, said in a phone interview he did not think Boeing would react by cutting jobs.
-Unifor represents 1,300 workers at a Boeing plant in Winnipeg in central Canada.
+Unifor represents 1,300 workers at a Boeing plant in Winnipeg.

-"I'm not expecting retaliation," he said of Boeing, which he described as a good employer.
 Boeing says its operations support 17,500 Canadian jobs.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.